What the heck is a mucus plug? And what purpose does it play during pregnancy?

 Mucus plugs are often left out of the conversation because they are one of the less glorious parts of pregnancy.
 Many expectant mothers might make it through the majority of their pregnancy before they even realize the mucus plug is a thing.

 If you learn about the mucus plug and its purpose, you will be more prepared for your pregnancy because the mucus plug plays many beneficial roles you might be curious about.

 Although it can be gross, the mucus plug is worth talking about.

 What Is The Mucus Plug?

 The mucus plug is exactly what its name says it is — a plug composed of mucus.
 This plug will develop throughout your pregnancy and it finds a home right near your cervix to block your cervical canal.
-It wedges itself right between your cervix and will not be released until close to delivery.
+It wedges itself inside your cervix and will not be released until close to delivery.

 How Is The Mucus Plug Formed?

 The mucus plug is formed by secretions from your cervical glands.
 It is a thick material that reflects the composition of gelatin.
-It will thicken each month until you near delivery.
+It will thicken each month until you are near delivery.

 Your mucus plug actually begins forming when the ovum is implanted into the uterine cavity around the end of your first month of pregnancy.
 Your cervix will soften around the end of your first month and this allows the area to become filled with the cervical mucus and create a seal for the uterus.

 Your mucus plug is not fully formed at this point — it increases in its consistency every month of your pregnancy.